From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 4. Edo-Tokyo Open Air Architectural Museum – Tokyo:

-This open air museum of Japanese buildings gives examples of all Japanese households, from the middle class Japanese to the wealthy and powerful.
-Established in 1993, the museum allows the visitors to explore buildings from different periods, different architectural styles especially buildings from the Meiji Period which are often inaccessible to the public or tourists.
+This open-air museum of Japanese buildings gives examples of all Japanese households, from the middle-class Japanese to the wealthy and powerful.
+Established in 1993, the museum allows visitors to explore buildings from different periods, and different architectural styles especially buildings from the Meiji Period which are often inaccessible to the public or tourists.

 5. Kyoto Samurai and Ninja Museum with Experience – Kyoto:

-This museum is the perfect experience whether you’re a Japanese martial arts enthusiast or you’re an amateur, you’re guaranteed to have great time.
-The exhibition shows the history of the Samurai weapons and armor in addition to tools and objects commonly found in the medieval period of the Japanese history.
+This museum is the perfect experience whether you’re a Japanese martial arts enthusiast or you’re an amateur, you’re guaranteed to have a great time.
+The exhibition shows the history of the Samurai weapons and armour in addition to tools and objects commonly found in the medieval period of Japanese history.